Ketel Marte Player Props: Diamondbacks vs. Cardinals

 Ketel Marte At The Plate

-- Among the qualified hitters in MLB play, he ranks 13th in batting average, 21st in on-base percentage, and 12th in slugging.
+- Among the qualified hitters in MLB action, he ranks 12th in batting average, 16th in on-base percentage, and 11th in slugging.

-- Marte is batting .474 with two homers during his last outings and is riding a five-game hitting streak.
+- Marte is batting .526 with two homers during his last outings and is on a six-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.